ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

 We'll write a class ``Word`` which represents a word in a particular language.
-We want two ``Word`` objects to be considered ``equals`` if and only if they are spelled the same `and` come from the same languag.
+We want two ``Word`` objects to be considered ``equals`` if and only if they are spelled the same `and` come from the same language.
 The latter requirement is because sometimes different languages have words that are spelled the same but with different meanings such as “pie” which in English is a tasty baked treat and in Spanish is what we call a “foot” in English.